Pasta Recipes

 Cook noodles according to package directions; drain.

 Combine ricotta cheese, chives, oregano and basil; spread 1/4 cup over each noodle within 1/2" of edges.
+Top with pepperoni and Swiss cheese; carefully roll up.

 Place seam side down in a greased shallow 1 qt. baking dish; top with spaghetti sauce.
 Cover and bake at 350°F. for 20-25 min. or until bubbly.